Greater support for regional businesses a priority for SAGE

 SAGE is currently part of a two-year autonomous vehicle trial in Renmark, which is managed from the National Operations Centre (NOC) at the Adelaide head office.
 Through the NOC, live video and SIP intercom connections from CCTV and assistance points are remotely monitored, in addition to AV trial-related data such as usage patterns and ridership.
 The trial will be used to demonstrate how autonomous vehicles service the local community and improve mobility for residents.

-Katherine and regional Northern Territory
+Alice Springs, Katherine and regional Northern Territory

 Regional areas of the Northern Territory can often feel isolated and under-resourced, and regular access to technical expertise has long been an issue for regional Territorians.